GOVERNMENT CODE

 (d) If a vacancy occurs on the board, the appropriate appointing authority shall appoint a successor, in the same manner as the original appointment, to serve for the remainder of the unexpired term.
 The appropriate appointing authority shall appoint the successor not later than the 30th day after the date the vacancy occurs.

-(e) Not later than the 30th day after the date a board member's term expires, the appropriate appointing authority shall appoint a replacement.
+(e) Not later than the 30th day after the date a voting board member's term expires, the appropriate appointing authority shall appoint a replacement.

 Added by Acts 2023, 88th Leg., R.S., Ch.
 856 (H.B.
 3447), Sec.
 1, eff.
 September 1, 2023.